AAlab1819/JohnyHuang-01082170004/03-Complexity/README.md

 Best case time complexity: O(log(n))

+Average case time complexity: O(nlog(n))

 Best case for this problem is O(log(n)) which could be obtained if each of the 4 method are equal and occur only once.
 Insertion of a set takes O(log(n)) time and it would only insert once per loop, hence best case would be O(log(n)).

 ### 469A-I Wanna Be the Guy